perry2008084/Resume/resume_en_detail.md

 As a senior frontend software engineer, I usually do the works below:

 1. work as a core frontend software engineer, develop and maintain the travel control management web apps.
-2. transform business requirements into tasks and assign to some team members, do some code reviews.
+2. transform business requirements into tasks and assign to some team members, code reviews.
 3. train new team members.
 4. following the frontend trends, and apply some best practice and tech into the project.